MohamedElashri/SUSY/README.md

 ##  Dataset

-I'm using a montecarlo generated SUSY dataset.
+I'm using a Monte Carlo generated SUSY dataset.
 This dataset introduced in [1], The supersymmetry data set consists of 5,000,000 Monte-Carlo samples of supersymmetric and non-supersymmetric collisions with 18 features.
 The signal process is the production of electrically-charged supersymmetric particles which decay to W bosons and an electrically-neutral supersymmetric particle that is invisible to the detector.

 The first 8 features are considered low which means that they can directly be measured from collisions.
 The other 10 are high-level featured which means that they are reconstructed (reconstruction in particle physics means hand constructed based on our physics knowledge).
 These high-level features are known to be important in our classification problem.